-- Alcohol/drug addiction services: Prioritizes serving parenting and pregnant women. - Child Access to Mental Health and Psychiatry (CHAMP): Consultation and educational service for pediatric primary care providers that answers questions about mental health care.
+- Alcohol/drug addiction services: Prioritizes serving parenting and pregnant women.ii - Child Access to Mental Health and Psychiatry (CHAMP): Consultation and educational service in partnership with the University of Mississippi Medical Center for pediatric primary care providers that answers questions about mental health care.^{III}

-Children Served: In FY2021, DMH served a total of 73,491 people.
+Children Served: In FY2021, the Community Mental Health Centers served a total of 73,491 people.
 Of this total, 18.1%, or 13,266 clients, were children under the age of 12.
+A total of 114 children and adolescents were served at Oak Circle Center at Mississippi State Hospital and 86 adolescents at the Specialized Treatment Facility.

 Percentage of Eligible Children Served: In FY2020, the penetration rate of DMH's services, or the amount of people who were provided service by a DMH-certified or -run facility, for the entire population was 33.9 per 1,000 people, which is higher than Southern and U.S. rates.
-For children from ages 0-12, the penetration rate was 35.8 per 1,000 children, which is also higher than Southern and U.S. rates.
+For children from ages 0-12, the penetration rate was 35.8 per 1,000 children, which is also higher than Southern and U.S. rates.^v